 Develop: In this stage, curriculum development involves planning, construction and the logical step-by-step procedures used to produce written documents, as well as print and non-print resource materials.
 These documents may include vision statements, goals, standards, performance benchmarks, learning activities and instructional strategies, interdisciplinary connections, and other integration activities that guide curriculum implementation.

 Implement: This is the stage in which all stakeholders become part of the process by making their contribution to operationalise the curriculum as designed and developed.
-The process is managed by the officers of the Curriculum Development Division.
+The process is managed by the officers of the Curriculum Planning and Development Division.
 It requires interaction between officers of the division, principals, teachers, parents, students and the general public, all key in the education of the child.
-Since implementation is a change activity, the Curriculum Development Division also engages in in-service teacher education through seminars and workshops to facilitate the required alteration of individuals’ knowledge, skills and attitude
+Since implementation is a change activity, the Curriculum Planning and Development Division also engages in in-service teacher education through seminars and workshops to facilitate the required alteration of individuals’ knowledge, skills and attitude

 Monitor: This can be seen as part of the implementation process.
 It is at this stage that officers visit schools to verify that classroom practice is consistent with the established goals and objectives of the national curriculum.
 Data is gathered to inform policy and decision making relative to the curriculum.
 The monitoring activities also capture best practices for generalization and develop the working relationship between officers of the Curriculum Division and school personnel, allowing for technical support at the school level to be provided where needed.